 The slow start time must be long enough to allow the regulator to charge the output capacitor up to the output voltage without drawing excessive current.
 Equation 40 can be used to find the minimum slow start time, tss, necessary to charge the output capacitor, Cout, from 10% to 90% of the output voltage, Vout, with an average slow start current of Issavg.
-In the example, to charge the effective output capacitance of 72.4 μ F up to 3.3V while only allowing the average output current to be 1 A would require a 0.19 ms slow start time.
+In the example, to charge the effective output capacitance of 72.4 μ F up to 3.3 V while only allowing the average output current to be 1 A would require a 0.19 ms slow-start time.

 Once the slow start time is known, the slow start capacitor value can be calculated using Equation 6.
-For the example circuit, the slow start time is not too critical since the output capacitor value is $2 \times 47\mu$ F which does not require much current to charge to 3.3V.
-The example circuit has the slow start time set to an arbitrary value of 3.5 ms which requires a 8.75 nF slow start capacitor.
+For the example circuit, the slow start time is not too critical because the output capacitor value is $2 \times 47 \mu$ F which does not require much current to charge to 3.3 V. The example circuit has the slow start time set to an arbitrary value of 3.5 ms which requires a 8.75 nF slow start capacitor.
 For this design, the next larger standard value of 10 nF is used.

-$$Tss > \frac{Cout \times Vout \times 0.8}{Issavg}$$
+tss > $$\frac{\text{Cout} \times \text{Vout} \times 0.8}{\text{Issavg}}$$